 Well as the saying goes… If you can’t beat ‘em join ‘em.

-So in honor of all you parents who are busily shopping for pencils, notebooks and juice boxes… Here’s a quick, easy, healthy one-pan-meal that the whole family will love… Sausage and Peppers with Zucchini Noodles!
+So in honor of all you parents who are busily shopping for pencils, notebooks and juice boxes… Here’s a quick, easy, lighter one-pan-meal that the whole family will love… Sausage and Peppers with Zucchini Noodles!